YottaDB/YDBDoc/MessageRecovery/errors.rst

 OMISERVHANG, GTCM OMI server is hung

-GT.CM Error: The GT.CM OMI server has gone a long time, exceeding the design expectation without acknowledged activity.
+GT.CM Error: The GT.CM OMI server has gone a long time exceeding the design expectation without acknowledged activity.
 At the point of this error, YottaDB creates a core image of the GT.CM OMI server.

 Action: Investigate the state of the server and its clients.
 Restart processes including the server as appropriate; refer diagnostic information to the the group responsible for database integrity at your operation.